 Get Crucified in Style

-Posted by Ergo on March 20, 2008
+Posted by Jerry on March 20, 2008

 On Obloggers, Paul Hsieh alerts us to “some important safety tips for those who plan to be crucified this weekend.”
 (Lol!)